 Verse 14: But the woman was given two wings of a great eagle, that she might fly into the wilderness, to her place where she is nourished for a time, times, and half a time.

 This illustration of the wings of a great eagle reminds us of the encouraging verse of Isaiah 40:31 – “…those who wait on the LORD shall renew their strength; They shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
 Such a fitting passage to this part of the prophecy which displays the multiple provisions of salvation, strength, sanctuary, renewal, nourishment, and growth.
 The Vaudois are next to come to mind as they were so providentially provided for within the valleys and mountains of Piedmont and surrounding regions where their communities thrived & flourished.

 …for a time, times and half a time – this being the first time in St. John’s Revelation that the 1260 year period is rendered as time, times, and half a time, just as it is in Daniel 7:25, which confirms the vision of Daniel, concerning the antichrist power, relates to this same vision of John.

 Verse 15: So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.

 Here we see the animated design of prophesy language illustrating the persecuting powers of Satan as an overwhelming flood, which came in the form of crusades, inquisitions, massacres, and such from Papal Rome.
-This is yet another genre of prophesy established through past prophets to illustrate an unstoppable invasion: Jer 46:7, 47:2, Is 59:19, 8:7, Dan 9:26, 11:22
+This illustration of a raging flood is yet another genre of prophesy established through past prophets to portray an unstoppable invasion: Jer 46:7, 47:2, Is 59:19, 8:7, Dan 9:26, 11:22

 Verse 16: But the earth helped the woman, and the earth opened up its mouth and swallowed up the flood which the dragon had spewed out of his mouth.